2021 Chevrolet Silverado 1500 Trim Levels with Comparisons & Configurations.

 Inside the cabin, the Custom Trail Boss looks identical to the Custom trim level.
 Considering the step up to the Custom Trail Boss costs nearly five grand in comparison to a 2WD Custom, drivers will want to make sure they actually intend to use the off-roading features before making the jump.
 Otherwise, the Custom trim is the smarter buy.

-Compare the 2021 Chevrolet Silverado Custom Trail Boss vs LT Trim Levels.
+Compare the 2021 Chevrolet Silverado Custom Trail Boss vs LT Trims.
 What is the difference?

 Everything added by the Custom Trail Boss is deleted when moving to the LT.
 Instead, this model starts with what the Custom has as far as the features go.
 Unlike the Custom, the LT comes standard with the turbocharged 2.7L four-cylinder engine and eight-speed automatic transmission.